happyleavesaoc/aoc-enhanced-rms/README.md

 ```

 #### Variables
 Enhanced RMS variables are placeholders for substitutions.
 No operations besides assignment can be performed on a variable.
+Variables may be referenced for substitution before they are assigned.

 Assignments can take the following forms:

 Assignment of an integer
 ```